rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/coancestry_matrices.rst

 Applying jitter values along the diagonal
 -----------------------------------------

+In the event that a coancestry matrix is not positive semidefinite, it may be helpful to apply a small jitter along the diagonal of the matrix.
+A jitter can be applied using the ``apply_jitter`` method as is demonstrated below.

 .. code-block:: python

     # Apply a jitter along the diagonal to try to make the matrix positive semidefinite